UST-QuAntiL/qhana-plugin-runner/docs/plugins.rst

 * ``./ui/`` for the microfrontend that exposes the plugin parameters
 * ``./process/`` for a processing resource

+A plugin that does not follow that schema may not be usable from the QHAna UI later.

 Plugin Metadata
 ---------------

+Marshmallow schemas to render the lugin metadata can be found in the module :py:mod:`~qhana_plugin_runner.api.plugin_schemas`.

 First draft of example plugin metadata: